PombertLab/3DFI/README.md

 Because structure often confers function in biology, structural homologs often share similar functions, even if the building blocks are not the same (*i.e.* a wheel made of wood or steel is still a wheel regardless of its composition).
 Using this approach, we might be able to infer putative functions for proteins that share little to no similarity at the sequence level with known proteins, assuming that a structural match can be found.

 ###### What is needed for structure-based homology searches?
 To perform structure-based predictions we need 3D structures — either determined experimentally or predicted computationally — that we can query against other structures, such as those from the [RCSB PDB](https://www.rcsb.org/).
 We also need tools that can search for homology at the structural level.
 Several tools are now available to predict protein structures, many of which are implemented as web servers for ease of use.
 A listing can be found at [CAMEO](https://www.cameo3d.org/), a website that evaluates their accuracy and reliability.
-Fewer tools are available to perform searches at the 3D levels (*e.g.* SSM and GESAMT).
-SSM is implemented in [PDBeFold](https://www.ebi.ac.uk/msd-srv/ssm/) while GESAMT is part of the [CCP4](https://www.ccp4.ac.uk/) package.
+Fewer tools are available to perform searches at the 3D levels (*e.g.* Foldseek, GESAMT, SSM).
+[Foldseek](https://github.com/steineggerlab/foldseek) is available as a standalone program, GESAMT is distributed as part of the [CCP4](https://www.ccp4.ac.uk/) package, and SSM is implemented in [PDBeFold](https://www.ebi.ac.uk/msd-srv/ssm/).

 ###### Why this pipeline?
 Although predicting the structure of a protein and searching for structural homologs can be done online, for example by using [SWISS-MODEL](https://swissmodel.expasy.org/) and [PDBeFold](https://www.ebi.ac.uk/msd-srv/ssm/), genomes often code for thousands of proteins and applying this approach on a genome scale using web portals would be time consuming and error prone.
 We implemented the 3DFI pipeline to enable the use of structure-based homology searches at a genome-wide level from the command line.